smartcontractcodes/LayerZero-Aptos-Contract/apps/README.md

 ): (u64, Coin<AptosCoin>, Coin<ZRO>)
 ```

 You can send any message (`payload`) to any address on any chain and pay fee with `AptosCoin`.
-So far we only support `AptosCoin` as fee.
+Currently, we only support AptosCoin as a fee.
 `ZRO` coin will be supported to pay the protocol fee in the future.

 The `msglib_params` is for passing parameters to the message libraries.
 So far, it is not used and can be empty.